PokemonUnity/PokemonUnity/README.md

 Please report any bugs if found.

 This project is **NOT** affiliated with Pokemon Essentials, Project Veekun, GameFramework, nor Pokemon Unity (I _was_ one of the core devs, and branched out into my own unique project).

+## Project Design

+Kind of going to repeat myself here, but this is important to note.
+This project that utilizes Unity3d Game Developer Engine, as its' visual and front-end interface for end user, has been written designed in a way that the backend logic and mechanic is **SEPARATE** from everything a user SEES and HEARS (General User Experience; the visuals, audio, and how they interact with the code, to make it do things).
+I would like to advice developers and users of project source code to reference this [youtube video](https://www.youtube.com/watch?v=OuZrhykVytg) for context.

+Because the backend and frontend are decoupled, that means that there is _no_ unity libraries mixed in with _any_ of the pokemon logic or mechanics.
+Because unity is a frontend component, it is set aside to keep separation of responsibilities intact.
+Since the two bubbles are defined by their own constraints, developers can easily Unit Test the backend code using standard unit testing practices; and unit test unity design, using Unity's built-in unit test function.

+## Coding Standards
+### Enumeration

+All of the global enums are stored in a single directory, so that they're easily accessible across the project.
+Anything that ends in an "S" is most likely an `Enum`. `PokemonUnity.Pokemons` is an enum of Pokemon.
+(It will list all the individual pokemons in pokedex with their given IDs).

 ## Credits
 ### Links